automl/HPOlib/docs/source/manual.rst

 .. code:: bash

-    Result for ParamILS: SAT, <duration>, 1, <result>, -1, <additional information>
+    Result for this algorithm run: SAT, <duration>, 1, <result>, -1, <additional information>

-This return string is far from optimal and contains unnecessary and confusing parts.
-It is therefore subject to change in one of the next versions of the HPOlib.
+This return string is not yet optimal and exists for historic reasons.
+It's subject to change in one of the next versions of HPOlib.

 .. _config_example:

 Next, create :bash:`HPOlib/benchmarks/myBenchmark/config.cfg`,
 which is the configuration file.
-It tells the HPOlib what to do then looks like this:
+It tells the HPOlib everything about the benchmark and looks like this:

 .. code:: cfg